-When to call the doctor
+When to Call the Health Care Provider

 Call the doctor or health care provider right away if you:

-- Think you are pregnant
+- think you are pregnant

-- Think you might have an STI
+- think you might have an STI

-- Have unusual vaginal discharge
+- have unusual vaginal discharge

-- Have unexplained fever or chills
+- have unexplained fever or chills

-- Have pain or bleeding with sex
+- have pain or bleeding with sex

-- Have unusual or very heavy bleeding from the vagina
+- have unusual or very heavy bleeding from the vagina

-- Notice any change in the length of the string or can feel part of the IUD
+- notice any change in the length of the string or can feel part of the IUD

-- Have unusual pelvic pain, cramping, or soreness in your abdomen (belly)
+- have unusual pelvic pain, cramping, or soreness in your abdomen (belly)

 The hormonal IUD does not protect against sexually transmitted infections (STIs).
 Condoms are the best way for sexually active people to reduce the risk of infection.
 Always use a condom when you have sex.
-Get yearly health check-ups, including testing for STIs.
+Get yearly health check-ups, including testing for STIs

-HH-IV-26 1977 Revised 12/17 Copyright 1977, Nationwide Children’s Hospital
+HH-IV-26 ©1977, Revised 9/2022, Nationwide Children’s Hospital